 Back jacks, pillows, blankets, or large towels for sitting

 Solar charger for fans, phones or any other personal items if in a tent

 Special items we are requesting you bring to create ambiance

-Something to share that could be used to create a sacred space, something that you would be willing to let go of or give away at the end of camp.
+Something to share that could be used to create a sacred space, a game to share, tapestries, shade tents, etc.

 Colorful banners, streamers...

 Please don't bring anything precious that you would feel regret if it were damaged.
-This includes books and photos.
+For example: books, toys and photos.